danieltomasz/danieltomasz.github.io/content/posts/using obsidian callouts with quarto.md

 ---
-title: "Using Git/Obsidian Callouts in Quarto Markdown"
+title: "Using Wikilinks and Git/Obsidian Callouts in Quarto Markdown"
 date: "2023-05-31"
 url: "/2023/obsidian-quarto-callouts"
 draft: false